nawrinlikelauren/nawrinlikelauren/README.md

     Building a **full-stack** Spotify clone built with features such as music playback, volume control, and live activity.

-    The project includes clean UI, analytics, and an updatable dashboard.
+    The project will include a clean UI, analytics, and an updatable dashboard.

 ### I have previously built...
 - _FSM Batman-Riddler Game_ 🦇

-    Built an interactive riddle game modeled as automata theory in Java where each riddle and progression in the game represents a state.
+    Built an interactive riddle game modeled as automata theory in Java where each riddle as well as progression in the game represents a state.

-    Implemented state transitions based on the users input showcasing functional gameplay.
+    Implemented state transitions based on the users input, showcasing functional gameplay.

 - _B+ Tree Parts Catalog_ 📊